Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks: Monte Carlo simulations

+where the weights $\beta_k$, $k=1,\ldots,5$, are set to be $\{5,4,3,2,1\}$, respectively.
+For Type II, we take into account the relative importance of variables using distinct weights.

 \textit{Selecting the tuning parameters}.
-To choose the optimal tuning parameters, tuning is performed by minimizing prediction error with five-fold cross-validation on a separate validation set of size $n$; see, e.g., \cite{hastie2009elements}.
-Lasso, SLasso, and ASLasso are tuned over 50 values of $\lambda$ ranging from $\lambda_{max}=\|\boldsymbol{X}^T\boldsymbol{y}\|_{\ell_1/\ell_{\infty}}$ to a small fraction of $\lambda_{max}$.
-When the relaxed version of SLasso is applied, 11 equally-spaced values of $\gamma\in[0,1]$ are used for grid searching (500 tuning parameter values in total).
+To choose the optimal tuning parameters, tuning is performed by minimizing prediction error with five-fold cross-validation on a separate validation set of size $N$; see, e.g., \cite{hastie2009elements}.
+Lasso and SLasso are tuned over 50 values of $\lambda$ ranging from $\lambda_{max}=\|\boldsymbol{X}^T\boldsymbol{y}\|_{\ell_1/\ell_{\infty}}$ to a small fraction of $\lambda_{max}$.
+For relaxed SLasso, 10 equally-spaced values of $\gamma\in[0,1]$ are used in a grid search, resulting in 500 candidate tuning parameter pairs $(\lambda, \gamma)$ in total.

-In the following experiments, we use the standard solver Mosek (9.2.44) within the Python/CVXPY package to implement optimization problems.
+In the following experiments, we use the standard solver MOSEK (version 9.2.44) within the Python/CVXPY package to implement optimization problems.
 All computations are performed on Aalto University’s high-performance computing cluster Triton with Xeon @2.8 GHz, 10 CPUs, and 8 GB RAM per CPU.
 The source code and data are available at the GitHub repository (\url{https://github.com/zhiqiangliao/HDCR}).